-Self-publishing services do not have any standards at all.
+Vanity and self-publishing services do not have any standards at all.
 NONE.
-You have not "gotten published" or "gotten a contract" if you hire a self-publishing service like Publish America or Trafford.
+You have not "gotten published" or "gotten a contract" if you hire a vanity publishing service like Publish America or Trafford.
 These companies often deliberately poison writers' minds against traditional publishing by claiming it's too difficult to break into the field; that the writer doesn't get to keep enough of the profits; that unreasonable compromises will be requested to make the material marketable.
 Conversely, they say, a completely equal and legitimate path into the world of published writing is to send your book to them and get started promoting your own stuff.
 Sounds great, huh?

 Well, not really.
 See, what they don't tell you is that you have basically hired a fancy printer.
 You have "achieved" what you could achieve by having a local copy shop bind your novel, after which you will be entirely responsible for selling it.
 And did you know that bookstores don't carry or order self-published books, almost 100% of the time?

 Gosh, they don't tell you that part at all.
 They don't tell you that this isn't a case of "get published with us and suddenly your masterpiece will be on bookstore shelves."
-They don't tell you that you'll be stuck peddling it yourself, or that traditional publishers and literary agents will now consider you, as a self-published author, to bear the kiss of death.
-Oh no, they don't mention that people in the biz tend to look at self-published authors as though they chose that option because they had no choice.
+They don't tell you that you'll be stuck peddling it yourself, or that many to most traditional publishers and literary agents will now consider the manuscript unpublishable (unless you've already found moderate success on your own).
+Oh no, they don't mention that many people in the biz tend to look at self-published authors as though they chose that option because they had no choice.

-I will say that things are changing slightly with digital publishing--and if you honestly just want to bypass all the quality control and distribution with professional marketing and prestige that goes with landing and deserving a traditional contract, you're welcome to forge ahead bravely into the world of social media promotion and trying to avoid looking like a spammer as you spread the word.
-Most people are not marketers, so most people will not be successful at this (though usually the "successful" are only marginally successful).
+I will say that things are changing with digital publishing--and if you honestly just want to bypass all the quality control and distribution with professional marketing and prestige that goes with landing and deserving a traditional contract, you're welcome to forge ahead bravely into the world of social media promotion and trying to avoid looking like a spammer as you spread the word.
+Well connected authors can find success doing that!
+But most people are not marketers, so most people will not be successful at this (though usually the "successful" are only marginally successful).
 Furthermore, most people who want to be writers will have a good chunk of their time taken away from them in pursuit of getting sales and trying to promote themselves.
 Some people get carried away and embarrass the hell out of themselves, but that's neither here nor there.

 First, there are a few good reasons to self-publish, in my opinion.
 Do you want a small run of personal material to give to a few family members and friends, like an original poetry collection or a family history?
 Self-publish.
 Do you have an extremely time-sensitive nonfiction book whose material needs to be produced immediately before the need for it passes?
 Self-publish.
 Do you have something extremely controversial and non-traditional, like your personal manifesto about a conspiracy theory which would never, ever be picked up by the mainstream?
 Self-publish.
 Do you have no delusions of widespread accessibility, and are you satisfied with the idea of marketing yourself on a small scale?
 Self-publish.
-If you love your content and absolutely can't bear to take any criticism, editing, or advice to heart and would rather have it your way than compromise at all?
+Do you have marketing connections/knowhow or a built-in audience and simply love the challenge of selling?
+Self-publish.
+Do you love your content and absolutely can't bear to take any criticism, editing, or advice to heart and would rather have it your way than compromise at all?
 Self-publish.

-I do not recommend self-publishing for commercial fiction if you actually want people to see it.
-You may, with quite a lot of effort and some marketing skills, be able to drum up some modest interest for your self-published book, and if you're happy doing that and satisfied with bookstores not carrying or promoting your book, then to each his own.
+I do not recommend self-publishing for commercial fiction if you don't have your own network (or plan to develop one, and realistically have the skills to do that)--if you actually want people to see it.
+You may, with quite a lot of effort and some marketing skills, be able to drum up some modest interest for your self-published book, and if you're happy doing that and satisfied with bookstores not carrying or promoting your book, then to each their own.
 But if it surprises you that authors aren't automatically supposed to get copies MADE of their own books and try to sell them on the path to traditional publication, you may have already talked to the wrong people or gotten sucked into a misunderstanding.
 It is to these self-publishing and vanity publishing companies' advantage that publishing is sort of a maze to most people and it's difficult to figure out how to approach it.

 I'll lay it out here: Most mainstream publishers refuse to deal with authors directly, and if they actually do accept unsolicited manuscripts from unknown authors, they go straight into the slush pile and are subjected to extremely long response times; waiting more than a year for a response is not unusual.
 This is because most of what they receive is crap, and they are businesses.
 You want them to be businesses, because if you land a publisher, you want their resources and knowhow to mostly be poured into promoting and distributing your book.
 They are highly selective because they want to make money, and they are the business side of things working on your behalf because they know what they're doing.
 Sifting through mounds of crap to possibly find a new author worth taking a chance on is not high on their list of things to do.